YORK CITY SOUTH

-At the end of the decade, City issued a pocket size free programme to everyone as they entered the ground.
-The theory being as everyone received a copy, they could sell more advertising.
+In 1978, City issued a pocket sized, fold over free programme to everyone as they entered the ground.
+The theory being as everyone received a copy, City could sell more advertising.
 It lasted for a couple of seasons.
 Exact date to be confirmed, but the same style remained in place for 4 seasons, later seasons showed a price on the front cover.

 The 1980s will be remembered for the games with Liverpool.
 It is interesting to note that the programmes produced for the replays contain many more photos and much more colour than those from earlier decades.

 Sadly, despite the end of Bootham Crescent being well signposted, plans for a commemorative final game match day programme largely fell by the wayside.
 Once the final game was announced (AFC Fylde 12th January 2021), details were announced for a special programme.
 Unfortunately, the game was postponed but the “final day” programme went ahead as a digital download only.
 It contained a front cover mirroring the first ever game at Bootham Crescent as part of the normal 40 page match day programme, virtually no content referenced the end of Bootham Crescent.

 Two interesting programmes in my collection relate to City's 1955 FA Cup semi final team.